SC seeks report on honour killing in Jhelum

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The SC sought a report in connection with an agreement between accused and victim's husband in a case of honour killing in Jhelum.
+ISLAMABAD: Supreme Court sought report in connection with agreement between accused and the victim's husband in a case of honour killing occurred in Jhelum.

+A two-member bench, headed by Justice Sheikh Azmat Saeed, also instructed the district and sessions judge Jhelum to submit a report after verifying the agreement within one month.

+The petitioner pleaded before the bench that the agreement might be accepted in the case.

-Justice Azmat remarked that litigants made the agreement bypassing the state, we can reject the agreement after receiving the report.
+Justice Azmat remarked that, litigants made the agreement bypassing the state, we can reject the agreement after receiving the report, he added.

+The accused was awarded death sentence in 2012 by the District and Sessions Judge, however the litigant entered into mutual agreement later on.

-ISLAMABAD: The SC sought a report in connection with an agreement between accused and victim's husband in a case of honour killing in Jhelum.
+ISLAMABAD: Supreme Court sought report in connection with agreement between accused and the victim's husband in a case of honour killing occurred in Jhelum.

+A two-member bench, headed by Justice Sheikh Azmat Saeed, also instructed the district and sessions judge Jhelum to submit a report after verifying the agreement within one month.

+The petitioner pleaded before the bench that the agreement might be accepted in the case.

-Justice Azmat remarked that litigants made the agreement bypassing the state, we can reject the agreement after receiving the report.
+Justice Azmat remarked that, litigants made the agreement bypassing the state, we can reject the agreement after receiving the report, he added.

+The accused was awarded death sentence in 2012 by the District and Sessions Judge, however the litigant entered into mutual agreement later on.

 Comments